 A giant middle finger to a PS1 classic.
 Horribly boring cover shooter gameplay filled with tedious fights against bullet sponge enemies, some of the worst monster designs I've ever seen, a terrible, nonsensical story written and directed by the hacks that brought us Final Fantasy X and the wretched Fabula Nova Crystallis series, blatant smut to try and keep you playing (all the creepier when the twist comes around), and they kill off Aya in the most half-assed, insulting way imaginable, ensuring that there will never be another game in this series again.
 Bang-up job, Square Enix.

-A game ahead of its time in that, like most modern western RPGs, there's virtually no gameplay and any semblance of actual storytelling or immersion is tossed out in favor of cardboard cutouts blaring obnoxious flat exposition at you for upwards of fifteen minutes at a time.
+A game ahead of its time in that, like most modern western RPGs, there's virtually no gameplay and any semblance of actual storytelling and immersion is tossed out in favor of cardboard cutouts blaring obnoxious flat exposition at you for upwards of fifteen minutes at a time.
 Pro tip: no one cares how dense your 'lore' is if you can't get them invested in your world and characters on a personal level.
 Any moron can bang out 30 pages of inane minutiae about Brambleskarf City; we all learned how to pad writing assignments in high school.
-If you want me to care, give me a reason to go to Brambleskarf City and some some cool stuff to do and some engaging personalities to interact with once I'm there, and work your lore into the world in an interesting way rather than in droning robot-text.
+If you want me to care, give me a reason to go to Brambleskarf City and some some cool stuff to do and some engaging personalities to interact with once I'm there, and work your lore into the world in an interesting way rather than in paragraph after paragraph of droning robot-text.
 It's the difference between reading the Simple English Wikipedia entry for the Louvre or going to Paris and seeing it in person - there's no contest as to which provides the superior experience.

 Atelier Iris: Eternal Mana